Singulink/Singulink.UI/Docs/articles/navigation-guides/task-runner.md

 #### Fire-and-Forget from a Synchronous Callback

-When a non-async callback (an event handler, a converter, a `partial void OnXxxChanged` hook) needs to kick off async work, use `RunAndForget` / `RunAsBusyAndForget` instead of `async void`:
+When a non-async callback (an event handler, a converter, a `partial void OnXyzChanged` hook) needs to kick off async work, use `RunAndForget` / `RunAsBusyAndForget` instead of `async void`:

 ```csharp
 partial void OnSelectedItemChanged(Item? value)